BUSI 101 Personal Finance 3 credits

 BUSI 205 Quantitative Methods for Business and Economics 3 credits

 Quantitative Methods for Business and Economics teaches the mathematical tools from Calculus and Linear Algebra which are used in Economics and Business.
-Topics include derivatives, multi-variate derivatives, and systems of equations applied to problems from Economics and Business.
+Topics include derivatives, multivariate derivatives, and systems of equations applied to problems from Economics and Business.
 (Not be open to students who have taken MATH 201.
-This course cannot replace MATH 201 as a pre-requisite for MATH 202) Prerequisites: MATH 105 or the equivalent; proper placement by the Bethany College Mathematics Placement Examination; or permission of the instructor.
+This course cannot replace MATH 201 as a pre-requisite for MATH 202) Prerequisites: Level IV mathematics placement, or successful completion of a Level III mathematics course; or permission of the instructor.
 (This course may be taken for credit as ECON 205).

 BUSI 222 Research Methods in Business 3 credits